replicate/dreambooth-template/README.md

 - A paid Replicate account
 - Access to the Replicate model publishing beta (https://replicate.com/join)
 - Cog and Docker installed locally
-- A machine with a GPU to build the Cog image

 ## Usage (Manually training and publishing)